-This Spring pasta is incredible.
-The house made “flower” shaped pastas come in a light cream sauce with snap peas, pancetta, and mint.
-It’s light, but fresh and full of flavor.
+This spring pasta is incredible.
+The house made “flower”-shaped pasta comes in a light cream sauce with snap peas, pancetta, and mint.
+It’s light but fresh and full of flavor.
 If it’s on the menu, you want this.

 They do a better spaghetti niçoise than they do salad niçoise, that’s for sure.
-It’s a cute idea, to lay slices of rare tuna on a big bowl of spaghetti, and it tasted great.
+It’s a cute idea to lay slices of rare tuna on a big bowl of spaghetti, and it tasted great.
 But our one complaint was that there wasn’t enough tuna.
-For a $20+ bowl of pasta, we would hope for a tad more than 4 small slices of fish.
+For a $20+ bowl of pasta, we would hope for a tad more than four small slices of fish.

 We loved this.
 The dense pasta had a nice balance of crunchy things, spicy things, and fishy things all mopped up in an awesome sauce.
 We’re still thinking about this one.
 Order it.

 As we’ve said before, octopus is either amazing or bad, and sadly this one fell closer to the latter than the former.
 There was barely any octopus on the plate - we got four chewy tentacles and a whole lot of smoked eggplant.
 Skip it.

 It was between the scallops and the wood fired dourade, which we saw another table get and immediately regretted not ordering.
 But once the scallops came, we forgot about all that.
 They did a great job with these jumbo scallops, stacked high with all kinds of veggies and stuff.
 You can’t do it much better.